layertwo/homelab/docs/authentication.md

 # Authentication Setup

-This document provides detailed information about the authentication setup in the homelab, including Authentik as the identity provider and Vaultwarden for password management.
+This document provides detailed information about the authentication setup in the homelab.

 ## Overview

+The homelab uses two identity providers for authentication:

+- **Authentik**: Full-featured open-source Identity Provider for authentication, authorization, and user management
+- **Pocket ID**: Lightweight OIDC provider for simpler authentication needs

-Authentik is an open-source Identity Provider that provides authentication, authorization, and user management for the homelab.
-It serves as a central authentication system for various applications and services.
+Authentik serves as the primary authentication system for most applications and services.

 ## Architecture